Two-state solution: Italy

 Following a meeting with Palestinian Prime Minister Mohammed Mustafa, Italian Foreign Minister Antonio Tajani reiterated Italy's support for the two-state solution.

 Latvia

 During his 2022 visit to Palestine, Latvian President Egils Levits met with Palestinian President Mahmoud Abbas and reaffirmed Latvia's support for a two-state solution, describing it as a path "that would bring peace and understanding to the neighboring nations."
 He also expressed hope that Palestinians would be able to hold secular, free, and fair elections.

 In 2025, Latvia's Ministry of Foreign Affairs reiterated the country's support for a two-state solution but emphasized that the recognition of Palestine as a state is not currently on the government's agenda and that "the most important tasks at the moment are to release the hostages taken by Hamas and to prevent the threat posed by Hamas, as well as to urgently address the humanitarian catastrophe in Gaza."

+North Korea

+Since 1988, North Korea has recognized the State of Palestine and supported the two-state solution with the founding an independent Palestinian state with East Jerusalem as its capital.